Panasonic LX5 vs Sony NEX-5N

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX5 and Sony Alpha NEX-5N and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the LX5 and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+Both the LX5 and the NEX-5N have been discontinued, but can regularly be found used on ebay.
 The LX5 was replaced by the Panasonic LX7, while the NEX-5N was followed by the Sony NEX-5R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX5 and NEX-5N can be found, respectively, in the Panasonic LX5 Manual (free pdf) or the online Sony NEX-5N Manual.

 So how do things add up?
 Is the Panasonic LX5 better than the Sony NEX-5N or vice versa?
 The listing below highlights the relative strengths of the two models.